reactjs/react-docgen/README.md

    -i, --ignore          Folders to ignore.
 Default:  [node_modules,__tests__,__mocks__] --resolver RESOLVER   Resolver name (findAllComponentDefinitions, findExportedComponentDefinition) or
-      path to a module that exports a resolver.  [findExportedComponentDefinition] --legacy-decorators   Switch parsing to support only the legacy decorators syntax
+      path to a module that exports a resolver.  [findExportedComponentDefinition]

 Extract meta information from React components.
 If a directory is passed, it is recursively traversed.